Recoskie/JDasm/docs/Basics.md

 <br />

-Also you can read over <a href="https://unicode.org/standard/principles.html#:~:text=The%20Unicode%20Standard%20is%20the,International%20Standard%20ISO%2FIEC%2010646.">The Unicode Standard: A Technical Introduction</a>.
+Also you can read over <a href="https://unicode.org/standard/principles.html#:~:text=The%20Unicode%20Standard%20is%20the,International%20Standard%20ISO%2FIEC%2010646." target="_blank">The Unicode Standard: A Technical Introduction</a>.

 <br />